Azure/Mission-Critical-Online/README.md

 - Design and implementation guidance to help readers understand and use the AlwaysOn design methodology in the context of a particular industry scenario.
 - Production-ready technical artifacts including Infrastructure-as-Code (IaC) resources and Continuous-Integration/Continuous-Deployment (CI/CD) pipelines (GitHub and Azure DevOps) to deploy an AlwaysOn application with mature end-to-end operational wrappers.

-This repository contains the reference implementation for an AlwaysOn enterprise connected scenario.
+This repository contains the reference implementation for an AlwaysOn "online" scenario, i.e. a workload which does not require direct connectivity to other company resources (such as via a hub-and-spoke model).
 The pipeline deploys the application Azure Subscription security and compliance guardrails and has no network connectivity requirements.
 It will be used if the AlwaysOn application is access over a public endpoint without additional dependencies to other company resources.

 ## Reference implementation - Table of Contents